Omnigrasp: Grasping Diverse Objects with Simulated Humanoids: Experiments

 \paragraph{GRAB Dataset (50 objects)} Since Braun \etal do not use randomly generated trajectories, we train $\name$ using two different settings for a fair comparison: one trained with MoCap object trajectories only, and one trained using synthetic trajectories only.
-From Table \ref{tab:grab} we can see that our method outperforms prior SOTA and baselines on all metrics, especially on success rate and trajectory following.
+From Table \ref{tab:grab}, we can see that our method outperforms prior SOTA and baselines on all metrics, especially on success rate and trajectory following.
 Since all methods are simulation-based, we omit penetration/foot sliding metrics and report the precise trajectory tracking errors instead.
-Compared to Braun \etal, $\name$ achieves high success rate on both object lifting and trajectory following.
-Directly using the motion imitator, PHC, yields low success rate even when ground-truth kinematic pose is provided, showing that the imitator's error (on averages 30mm) is too large to overcome for precise object grasping.
-The body shape mismatch between MoCap and our simulated humanoid also contribute to this error.
-AMP leads to low trajectory success rate, showing the importance of using an motion prior in the \textit{actions space}. $\name$ can track the MoCap trajectory precisely with an average error of 28mm.
+Training directly using PPO without PULSE-X leads to a performance that significantly lags behind Omnigrasp, even though it has used similar aggregate samples (counting PHC-X and PULSE-X training).
+Compared to Braun \etal, $\name$ achieves a high success rate on both object lifting and trajectory following.
+Directly using the motion imitator, PHC, yields a low success rate even when the ground-truth kinematic pose is provided, showing that the imitator's error (on average 30mm) is too large to overcome for precise object grasping.
+The body shape mismatch between MoCap and our simulated humanoid also contributes to this error.
+AMP leads to a low trajectory success rate, showing the importance of using a motion prior in the \textit{actions space}. $\name$ can track the MoCap trajectory precisely with an average error of 28mm.
 Comparing training on MoCap trajectories and randomly generated ones, we can see that training on generated trajectories achieves better performance on success rate and position error, though worse on rotation error.
-This is due to our 3D trajectory generator offers a good converge on physically plausible 3D trajectories, but there is gap between the randomly generated rotations and MoCap object rotation.
+This is due to our 3D trajectory generator offering good coverage on physically plausible 3D trajectories, but there is a gap between the randomly generated rotations and MoCap object rotation.
 This can be improved by introducing more rotation variation on the trajectory generator.
 The gap between trajectory $\successtraj$ and grasp success $\successgrasp$ shows that following the full trajectory is a much harder task than just grasping, and the object can be dropped during trajectory following.
-Qualitatitive results can be found in Fig.~\ref{fig:qual}.
+Qualitative results can be found in Fig.~\ref{fig:qual}.